Kid-Friendly Activities at Sea Ranch Abalone Bay!

 Please note that Abalone Bay opens to the ocean bluff beach trails.
 While the trails are set back from the step bluff’s drop, the trails are not necessarily kid-friendly.
 They do not have any fences or barriers to prevent falls.
 It is advisable when walking with your child that you hold their hands and your pets remain leashed as is required.

 There are plenty of kid friendly activities to do for everyone while vacationing with us no matter your age:

 - Enjoy the privacy of our enclosed courtyard- parents please note we have a hot tub.
 Children must be watched at all times.

 - Visit the many parks

 - Enjoy any of the 3 recreation centers.
-Ohlson Center is an easy 10 minute walk along the bluff trail, or quick drive to its parking lot.
-Also located at the Ohlson Center is the White Barn, the Sea Ranch Lending Library at the ranch house, and demonstration native plants garden.
+Ohlson Center is an easy 10-minute walk along the bluff trail or a quick drive to its parking lot.
+Also located at the Ohlson Center is the White Barn, the Sea Ranch Lending Library at the ranch house, and demonstration of native plants garden.

 - Watch the whales swim by and view the Seal Rookery at Green Cove, just a few yards away from your backyard